Checkride Prep 101: The Ultimate Guide for Pilots

 - Throughout training, treat each lesson seriously.
 Aim to fly well beyond the ACS standards.
 If the tolerance is 100 feet, make your personal tolerance 50 or even 25 feet.

 - Own up to your mistakes.
-DPEs are very experienced and will know a mistake is happening probably before you do.
-When something is off, call it out then act immediately to correct it.
+DPEs are very experienced and will probably know a mistake is happening before you do.
+When something is off, call it out, then act immediately to correct it.

 - Don’t get complacent with checklist use.
-Use a checklist for all phases of flight, not just the preflight and run up.
+Use a checklist for all phases of flight, not just the preflight and run-up.
 Get in this habit early on in training.

 - Practice!
 Just like the oral exam, schedule several mock checkride flights with different CFIs and request their evaluation.
 Receive their feedback gracefully and use it as an opportunity to fine-tune your skills.